vmaguirerajpaul/mathsci-econ-contrib/README.md

 AcadMathSci Policy Unit: <policyunit@AcadMathSci.org.uk>

 ## Acknowledgements
-AcadMathSci's Policy Unit is grateful to  to Prof. Peter Elias CBE, Dr Daniel Herring, Prof. Colin Turner, and the economics team at Public First for their independent review of the methodology and code underpinning this work.
+AcadMathSci's Policy Unit is grateful to Prof. Peter Elias CBE, Dr Daniel Herring, Prof. Colin Turner, and the economics team at Public First for their independent review of the methodology and code underpinning this work.